-By the time someone resorts to acupuncture they have usually been through the treatment mill of medications, physiotherapy, chiropractic, massage, stretching injections, bed rest and sometimes surgery.
+By the time someone resorts to acupuncture they have usually been through the treadmill of medications, physiotherapy, chiropractic, massage, stretching injections, bed rest and sometimes surgery.
 So why didn’t they seek acupuncture treatment first?

-- We live in a Western society which naturally has a heavy historical and systemic bias to Western medicine.
-Unlike in China where they use both Western and Chinese medicine to get the best of both worlds to get the best result for patients.
+- We live in a Western society which naturally has a heavy historical and systemic bias to Western medicine, unlike in China where they use both Western and Chinese medicine to combine the best of both worlds to get the best result for patients.

 - GPs are often the first port of call for patients and a GP really only has one primary form of treatment for pain and that is medication.
 Medications can be oral anti-inflammatories, non-steroidals, pain killers and can also include steroidal injections (cortisone).
 Medications usually do not treat the root cause of problems and are usually only appropriate in the short-term otherwise they can cause more harm than good.

 - If medications don’t do the job or if the patient doesn’t want to take them, GPs will often refer to physiotherapists.
 Physiotherapy is a western medicine-orientated form of treatment, which Western medical practitioners are comfortable referring to.
 There may also be some Medicare funding for physiotherapy.

 - Sciatica often comes with back pain and the term ‘back pain’ is owned by chiropractic (hats off to them as they have done a really good marketing job with this).
 If you have back pain most people would think ‘chiropractor’.

 - Some will seek massage therapy for sciatica.
 This can help relieve symptoms but it cannot penetrate deep enough to where the problems are and has not proven to be overly effective for sciatica per the research mentioned above.